8 Garage Alternatives for the Rest of Us

 Portable Garage Kits

 Garage kits are easy to assemble—assembly takes very little time.
 For something so easy to handle, they can be pretty durable, featuring galvanized steel frames and a simple locking mechanism that speeds up the setup process.
+You can even reap the benefits of an insulated garage, too.

 The frames are secured to different surfaces using special anchors—these make quick work of all surfaces, whether concrete, gravel, dirt or asphalt.
 This also keeps them from being flipped by extremely heavy winds.
 Often whatever types of trusses you order will be pre-assembled.